vergilet/repost/README.md

 * Recommended:

     *Use `options` and `:auto` to pass the auth token.
-That should save you from any implementation changes in future Rails versions*
+That should protect you from any implementation changes in future Rails versions*

     ```ruby
     redirect_post('https://exmaple.io/endpoint', options: {authenticity_token: :auto})